AUSTRIAN MASTERWORKS FROM THE NEUE GALERIE

 Three sculptures by George Minne—The Kneeling Youths (1898) and The Bather (ca. 1899)—are notable both for their artistry and for their provenance.
 Born in Belgium, Minne exhibited his work at the Vienna Secession, where he quickly drew acclaim.
 Both Kokoschka and Schiele were influenced by Minne’s example, with his attenuated forms and evocations of pathos.
 The Kneeling Youths were originally owned by Adele and Ferdinand Bloch-Bauer and were donated to the museum in 2007 by their heirs.
 The Bather once belonged to Fritz Waerndorfer, the initial financial backer of the Wiener Werkstätte (Vienna Workshops).

+In the decorative arts, works made by the Wiener Werkstätte (Vienna Workshops, 1903–32) are another strength.
+Rare designs by Josef Hoffmann, Koloman Moser, and Dagobert Peche will be shown in an array of media.
+Especially noteworthy is a group of unique jeweled and almost painterly objects by Hoffmann, including a 1912 tobacco case once owned by collector Otto Primavesi.
 Icons of modern design round out the presentation, including Josef Hoffmann’s Sitzmaschine and Adolf Loos’s Knieschwimmer, as well as an exceptional array of luxurious silver objects made by the Wiener Werkstätte after designs by Hoffmann, Koloman Moser, and Dagobert Peche.
 A stunning group of mirror frames by Peche in carved and gilt wood are highlights of the show, along with a selection of clocks by Loos, Hans Prutscher, and Joseph Urban.